Project-Counter/cop5/source/04-reports/03-title-reports.rst

 Title Reports provide a summary of activity related to content at the title level and provide a means of evaluating the impact a title has for an institution’s patrons.

+To better facilitate open access reporting, report providers are encouraged to provide a Global Title Report including all global usage, whether attributed to institutions or not.
+The Global Title Report could be filtered and broken down as usual, including by using Attributed and other extensions (see :numref:`reserved-elements`).

 Table 4.h (below): Title Report and Standard Views of the Title Report

 .. only:: latex